awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-opc-ua-source-cli.md

 | --- | --- |
 | 1 | iotsitewise:opcuacollector:1 |

+**Important**
+This method only works for SiteWise Gateways created for Greengrass V1.
+If this capability namespace is used on a Gateway associated with a Greengrass V2 device you'll see an error similar to the following: `An error occurred (InvalidRequestException) when calling the UpdateGatewayCapabilityConfiguration operation: The capability iotsitewise:opcuacollector:1 is not supported by this gateway`.

 ## OPC\-UA capability configuration parameters<a name="opc-ua-source-parameters-cli"></a>

 When you define OPC\-UA sources in a capability configuration, you must specify the following information in the `capabilityConfiguration` JSON document: